 Milk equals strong bones, or at least that’s the false myth that I grew up believing.
-Now that I know that dairy is actually a hindrance to maintaining healthy bones and overall health, I’m turning to plants to get my calcium intake.
+Now that I know that we don’t need cow’s milk, I’m turning to plants to get my calcium intake.
 The good news is by changing my diet to a 100 percent plant-based diet, I haven’t become weak and fragile without a glass of cow’s milk or cup of Greek yogurt a day.
 This is a huge surprise to people that know me, considering I live in the Bible Belt of the Southeast.

 Calcium is a nutrient derived from the soil and is an important nutrient you need to maintain a healthy nervous system, healthy blood pressure levels, strong bones and teeth, and to prevent osteoporosis.
 I figure, why not just get it straight from the source (plants) instead of making the poor cow suffer in the meantime (and paying for it with my own dollars)?

 Calcium is found abundantly in so many plant-based foods, many of which might surprise you.
 You don’t need to worry about getting enough on a plant-based diet since most all plant food sources of calcium are easy to absorb.
 They contain other nutrients that provide your body with bone and heart Support, and best of all, they aren’t acidic like dairy.
 Highly acidic dairy foods and other animal foods actually break down your bones and contribute to a large number of health problems.

 Eat more of these plant-based sources of calcium and ditch the dairy for good!